10 Groovy Scripts for SAP CPI That Solve Real Integration Problems Quickly

 Groovy vs Message Mapping: Which Is Better?

 It depends on the use case.
-This is more powerful yet keep it to a minimum with Groovy.
+This is more powerful, yet keep it to a minimum with Groovy.

 Can Groovy improve performance